'Reduce AMs and MPs say on Labour leader'

 Welsh Labour agreed at its conference in Llandudno in April to review its procedure and there have been calls for changes to be introduced before a new leader is elected in the autumn.

-Unison and the GMB would like to see the electoral college system retained but with the voting block of the politicians reduced or cut out completely.
+Unison and the GMB would like to see the electoral college system retained but with the voting bloc of the politicians reduced or cut out completely.

 Others, including Finance Secretary Mark Drakeford - a candidate to succeed Mr Jones - are campaigning for one-member-one-vote.